SNStatComp/RobotTool/README.md

   $ npm install
 ```

-When you upgrade from a previous version of the RobotTool you have to upgrade the database.
+When you upgrade from Robottool version < 3 you have to upgrade the database.
 Copy the file observationDB.sqlite in map 'inst/server/db' from your previous version of the RobotTool to the same map in this version.

 Run the command: